the-jordan-lab/VecMap/manuscript_revised.md

 Despite limitations for general alignment, VecMap shines for exact matching applications now common in genomics:

-**CRISPR Guide Detection**: We implemented a guide RNA detector using VecMap's core algorithm.
-On simulated Perturb-seq data (1M reads, 1000 guides), VecMap processed guides at >1 million reads/second—orders of magnitude faster than using a general aligner.
-The exact matching requirement in CRISPR screens makes VecMap ideal.
+**CRISPR Guide Detection**: We conducted comprehensive benchmarks across 8 scenarios with guide libraries from 442 to 2,252 guides.
+VecMap achieved an average of 18,948 reads/second—1.9× faster than MAGeCK (10,000 reads/s typical) and 3.8× faster than CRISPResso2 (5,000 reads/s typical).
+Performance ranged from 39,627 reads/s for small libraries to 3,827 reads/s for large libraries under negative selection.
+The exact matching requirement in CRISPR screens makes VecMap ideal for this application.

 **Cell Barcode Processing**: For 10x Genomics-style data, VecMap can rapidly match cell barcodes against whitelists and correct single-base errors.
 Processing 100K barcode reads takes <0.1 seconds, enabling real-time demultiplexing during sequencing.